-- 1. All class entries in this division need to be made in Fair Entry by June 15, 2024.
-Limit is 2 animals. - 2.
-All cattle must have weighed in at the county or other extension office approved county weigh-in prior to February 1, 2024. - 3.
+- 1. All class entries in this division need to be made in Fair Entry by June 15, 2025.
+No limit on the number of head entered. - 2.
+All cattle must have weighed in at the county or other extension office approved county weigh-in prior to February 1, 2025. - 3.
 All entries must have an end live weight of at least 1,100 lbs. - 4.
 Entries will be scored based on Rate of Gain and End Retail Market Value. - 5.
 Results will follow at a later date.
 Top 5 will be recognized and awarded a premium. - 6.
 Cedar County Cattlemen are covering all carcass grading and transportation costs following the show.